fortheflops/STELLAE/content/Desserts/Cobbler/Pennsylvania Dutch Apple Cobbler UK5.md

 ---
-title: Pennsylvania Dutch Apple Cobbler
+title: "Pennsylvania Dutch Apple Cobbler"
-socialdescription: "This traditional Pennsylvania Dutch apple cobbler features three delicious layers: a base of tender baked apples, a moist cake-like batter made with sour cream, and a crunchy brown sugar and cinnamon crumble on top.
+description: "This traditional Pennsylvania Dutch apple cobbler features three delicious layers: a base of tender baked apples, a moist cake-like batter made with sour cream, and a crunchy brown sugar and cinnamon crumble on top.
 It's a comforting dessert best served warm."
 tags:
   - UnknownFive
 date: 09/02/2025